millsguo/anit_cms_for_zf3/README.md

 Zend Framework
 --------------------
-You don't need to know zend framework to use the cms but if you want to customize the behaviour of the the back-office or add new features through a new zend module, that could be a good idea to to have knowledges of the framework.
+You don't need to know zend framework to use the cms but if you want to customize the behaviour of the the back-office or add new features it could be a good idea to have knowledges of the framework.
 All the code and configuration can be customized to fit your needs.
-Zend framework 3 is coming.
-I will adapt the cms to this new version next year (2016).

 I have a lot of ideas to improve and optimize this project.
 If yout want to contribute, you are welcome.